stellaexp/full-stack-frameworks-project/README.md

-# Your Project's Name
+# Full Stack Frameworks Project

-The project I created for Code Institute's final project for the Full Stacks Frameworks conclusion was based on an online gallery where a user could buy prints.
-I named this 'CITIZEN9'
+The project I created for Code Institute's final Full Stack Frameworks conclusion project was based on an online art gallery.
+The purpose of this site was to showcase a range of prints and allow the user to purchase them, using Stripe authentication.
+I named this fictional online store 'CITIZEN9'.

 ## UX

-I started the UX process by looking at a variety of different online shops and their user experience.
-I looked at how the shopping basket was structured and the ease of the buying processs.
+I started the UX process by looking at a variety of different popular online shops, such as ASOS, Amazon and Society6 to see how a user would navigate their shopping experience.
+I then focused on how the shopping basket was structured and the ease of the buying processs.

+I then created my user stories based on looking at these sites and from watching the videos in the course content.
+I wanted to create a 'clean' look and feel to the website, with easy navigation at the top.

-You can find the user stories under the UI/UX folder.
+The user stories and low-fidelity wireframes are located in the UI/UX folder.

 ## Features